philipparndt/mqtt-analyzer/Docs/README.md

 # mqtt-analyzer

-With MQTTAnalyzer you can connect to your MQTT Broker and subscribe to a topic.
+MQTTAnalyzer is an iOS App that alows to connect to your MQTT Broker and subscribe to a topic.
+It is written in Swift using SwiftUI.

+This App is open source, contributions are welcome.

 Features:
 - create multiple broker settings